gwastro/pycbc/docs/tmpltbank.rst

 * The value of f0 generally doesn't matter (so just use 70 if unsure).
 However if ethinca is being calculated f0 and f-low must be equal.
 * Choose f-upper wisely!
 If your signals coalesce at <1000Hz, you might want to use a lower value ... although of course in this regime this inspiral-only metric will lose validity.
-* A delta-f value of 1/256 will certainly be accurate enough, but setting this lower will lead to the code being faster.
+* A delta-f value of 1/256 will certainly be accurate enough, a larger value will cause the code to run faster.
 * For the purposes of spin calculations a NS is considered to be anything with mass < 3 solar masses
 * And a BH is considered to be anything with mass > 3 solar masses.
 * To avoid generating a NSBH bank where you have a wall of triggers with NS mass = 3 and spins up to the black hole maximum use the nsbh-flag.
 This will ensure that only neutron-star--black-hole systems are generated.
 * --num-seeds is the termination condition.
 The code will throw NUM_SEEDS points at the parameter space, and then filter out those that are too close to each other.
 If this value is too low, the bank will not converge, if it is too high, the code will take longer to run.
 * --num-failed-cutoff can be used as an alternative termination condition.
 Here the code runs until NUM_FAILED_CUTOFF points have been **consecutively** rejected and will then stop.
 * --vary-fupper will allow the code to vary the upper frequency cutoff across the parameter space.
 Currently this feature is **only** available in the stochastic code.
-If you are not using this option give --covary.
-Soon I will figure out how to get these options to play nice and then covary will be on by default and will not be an option.

 ==========================
 The module's source code